 - 8.1.1.
 The unit member contract year shall consist of no more than one-hundred and eighty-four (184) teaching and non-instructional days.
-School Psychologist and Senior School Psychologist positions will be assigned a one-hundred and ninety four (194) workday contract.
+School Psychologist and Senior School Psychologist positions will be assigned a one-hundred and ninety four (194) workday contract for the 2006-2007 fiscal year.
+Effective the 2007-2008 fiscal year, School Psychologist and Senior School Psychologist positions will be assigned a one-hundred and ninety-one (191) workday contract.
 OCILE unit members will be assigned to a two-hundred (200) workday contract.
 Regardless of school calendar to which assigned (traditional, single-track year-round, etc.), unit members who are employed as of July 1 of any year shall be provided the opportunity to earn a full work year's retirement credit and a full work year's compensation during each fiscal year (July 1 to June 30) of employment by the District. - 8.1.2.
 Regardless of school calendar to which assigned (traditional, single-track year-round, etc.), unit members who are employed as of July 1 of any year shall be provided the opportunity to earn a full work year's retirement credit and a full work year's compensation during each fiscal year (July 1 to June 30) of employment by the District.